opnsense/docs/source/manual/how-tos/wireguard-client.rst

 - Once the plugin is installed, refresh the browser page and you will find the WireGuard configuration menu via :menuselection:`VPN --> WireGuard`.

 ------------------------------------------
-Step 2 - Configure the local peer (server)
+Step 2 - Configure the Wireguard Instance
 ------------------------------------------

-- Go to :menuselection:`VPN --> WireGuard --> Local`
+- Go to :menuselection:`VPN --> WireGuard --> Instances`
-- Click **+** to add a new Local configuration
+- Click **+** to add a new Instance configuration
-- Configure the Local configuration as follows (if an option is not mentioned below, leave it as the default):
+- Configure the Instance configuration as follows (if an option is not mentioned below, leave it as the default):

     ===================== ===============================================================================================
      **Enabled**           *Checked*